alphagov/govuk-rfcs/rfc-tbc-path-towards-continuous-deployment-cd.md

 In parallel with the above, I suggest we:

 - get a small team together to spend some time designing how the CD pipeline would work.
 I described one possible scenario above, but it would be good to have a discussion on this and also understand what things could go wrong and how we expect the system to behave when it does.
-This team could then start prioritising the work needed to be done before we can enable CD in GOV.UK.
+This team could then start prioritising the work needed to be done before we can enable CD in GOV.UK;
+- think about how we could temporary block the CD pipeline for a given app, in case dependencies are unavoidable for a reason;
+- think how we could do this progressively - maybe start adding a couple of low-impact apps to the new CD pipeline and slowly roll it out to every app.

+Open questions so far:

+- Are there any legal impacts to consider?

 Apologies for the very long RFC.
 I understand this is a big effort, but I think we should start talking about it.